Rape, abuses in palm oil fields linked to top beauty brands

 Reporters also interviewed nearly 200 other workers, activists, government officials and lawyers, including some who helped trapped girls and women escape, who confirmed that abuses regularly occur.

+This story was funded in part by the McGraw Center for Business Journalism at CUNY’s Newmark Graduate School of Journalism

+Indonesia is the world’s biggest palm oil producer, with an estimated 7.6 million women working in its fields, about half the total workforce, according to the female empowerment ministry.
+In much-smaller Malaysia, the figures are harder to nail down due to the large number of foreign migrants working off the books.

 In both countries, the AP found generations of women from the same families who have served as part of the industry’s backbone.
-Some started working as children alongside their parents, gathering loose kernels and clearing brush from the trees, never learning to read or write.
+Some started working as children alongside their parents, gathering loose kernels and clearing brush from the trees with machetes, never learning to read or write.

-And others, like a woman who gave her name as Indra, dropped out of school as teenagers.
+And others, like a woman who gave the name Indra, dropped out of school as teenagers.
 She took a job at Malaysia’s Sime Darby Plantations, one of the world’s biggest palm oil companies.
 Years later, she says her boss started harassing her, saying things like “Come sleep with me.
 I will give you a baby.”
+He would lurk behind her in the fields, even when she went to the bathroom.

-Now 26, Indra dreams of leaving, but it’s hard to build another life with no education and no other skills.
-Women in her family have worked on the same Malaysian plantation since her great-grandmother left India as a child in the early 1900s.
+Now 27, Indra dreams of leaving, but it’s hard to build another life with no education and no other skills.
+Women in her family have worked on the same Malaysian plantation since her great-grandmother left India as a baby in the early 1900s.
+Like many laborers in both countries, they can’t afford to give up the company’s basic subsidized housing, which often consists of rows of dilapidated shacks without running water.

 “I feel it’s already normal,” Indra said.
 “From birth until now, I am still on a plantation.”